-Figure 3 shows cross-sectional views of the m_u and m_z components in the x-z plane of the simulated surface spiral state.
-The horizontal stripes in the center of Fig. 3(a) are representative of an out-of-plane conical state, while the top and bottom surfaces show extended period modulations, which decay into the bulk of the sample.
-Fig. 3(b) shows that the dominant contributions to the x-ray contrast (m_z) , originate at the sample surfaces.
-In a semi-infinite crystal one would expect the magnetization to transition into a completely pure conical state, however in lamellae of this thickness range the influence of the surface-induced modulation penetrates through the majority of the sample, which can be seen in the weak checker-board pattern occurring throughout Fig 3(b).
-For a pure conical state propagating in the zdirection with a fixed cone angle, one would not expect any modulated contrast in the m_z component.
+Figure 2 shows cross-sectional views of the m_y and m_z components of this simulated surface state.
+The horizontal stripes in the middle of Fig. 2(a) are representative of an out-of-plane conical state, while the top and bottom surfaces show extended period modulations, which decay into the bulk of the sample.
+In a semi-infinite crystal one would expect the magnetization to transition into a pure conical state, however in lamellae of this thickness range the surface-induced modulation penetrates through the majority of the sample, which can be seen in the weak checker-board pattern occurring throughout Fig 2(b).
+For a pure conical state propagating in the z-direction with a fixed cone angle, one would not expect any modulated contrast in the m_z component.

-Another notable feature of this surface state is that it does not exhibit a purely helical winding, but rather has a mixed cycloidal and helical winding (as shown in the closer schematic view of Fig. 3(c)) - akin to the helicity of skyrmion tubes changing towards a Néel character at the surface23.
+Another notable feature of this surface state is that it does not exhibit a purely helical winding, but rather has a mixed cycloidal and helical winding (as shown in the closer schematic view of Fig. 2(c) - akin to the helicity of skyrmion tubes changing towards a Néel character at the surface [23].
 The complex spiral structure of this state necessitates higher-order Fourier components than those visible in Fig. 1(h), however their amplitudes are significantly lower than the visible first-order peaks, and one would therefore not expect to readily observe them within our experimental noise floor.
-Although it is not possible to fully resolve the chirality or helicity of this state from our experimental imaging geometry alone, future work with tomographic x-ray measurements or complementary measurements from techniques such as LTEM or magnetic force microscopy would be able to do so.
+Although it is not possible to fully resolve the helicity of this state from our experimental imaging alone, future work with tomographic x-ray measurements or complementary measurements from techniques such as LTEM or magnetic force microscopy would be able to do so.

-To further investigate this state, Figure 4 shows holographic images and the corresponding scattering holograms of the sample in a continuing downward field sweep from the 180 mT state of Fig 1(h).
-When reducing the field, the original region of (1.83 ± 0.06) L_D periodicity remains, however, a state with wavelength $(1.17 \pm 0.03) L{\rm D}$ also emerges in the bottom section of the image.
-As the field sweep continues downward, this shorter-wavelength state occupies an increasingly large volume fraction of the sample and its period relaxes towards the fundamental helimagnetic period, while the surface spiral region remains at a higher period of (1.50 ± 0.04) L_D at 60 mT.
-The behaviour in the lower region of the sample is consistent with a common helicoidal state, which is more energetically stable than an out-of-plane conical state in lower magnetic fields.
-The helicoidal state is also lower in energy than the surface spiral at zero field, except in the limit $L/L{\rm D} \to \infty^{27}$.
+To further investigate this state, Figure 3 shows holographic images and the corresponding scattering holograms of the sample in a continuing downward field sweep from the 180 mT state of Fig 1(g).
+When reducing the field the original region of long periodicity remains, however, a shorter-wavelength state also emerges in the bottom section of the image.
+As the field sweep continues downward, the shorter-wavelength state occupies an increasingly large volume fraction of the sample and its period relaxes towards the fundamental helimagnetic period, while the surface spiral region remains at a higher period.
+This is consistent with the behaviour of a common helicoidal state, which is more energetically stable than an out-of-plane conical state in lower magnetic fields.
+The helicoidal state is also lower in energy than the surface spiral at zero field, except in the limit $L/L{\rm D} \rightarrow \infty$ [25].